helium/HIP/0024-transfer-percentage-of-hotspot.md

 [summary]: #summary

-This proposal introduces a new transaction, transfer_gateway_v2, which will allow a hotspot owner to irrevocably transfer a percentage of their hotspot ownership to another owner.
+This proposal introduces a new transaction, transfer_gateway_v2, which will allow a hotspot owner to transfer a percentage share of their hotspot to another owner.
+Once a percentage share is transferred, the only way to reverse the transfer would be for the new owner to voluntarily transfer it back to the original owner.
 Percentage of hotspot ownership will be determinant in the payout of HNT rewards (50% ownership -> 50% of HNT, 10% ownership -> 10% of HNT, etc.).
+This percentage share is 'non-voting' as the ability to assert location will still be available exclusively to the original owner.
 This transaction can have an optional amount of HNT associated.

 # Motivation
 [motivation]: #motivation